Asqatasun/Asqatasun/docs/index.md

 ### Accessibility Analytics

- * Metrics to follow your accessibility growth
+ * Metrics and graphs to follow your accessibility growth

 ### Customization